Australia–Philippines relations: Australian companies in the Philippines

 Australian retail brands have a huge presence in the Philippine market.
 In the realm of cosmetics, BYS Cosmetics has a large range of products in the Philippines, with around 1,000 products in Watson stores from all over the country.
 Cotton On is one of the premier retail clothing brands in the world.
 Since its opening in September 2012, there are 21 Cotton On and six Cotton On Kids stores nationwide.
 Ever New is a female fashion brand that has four retail boutiques in Manila and one in Cebu.
-Holster shoe is am Australian brand that incorporates jewelry, studs and Swarovski elements in its designs.
+Holster shoe is an Australian brand that incorporates jewelry, studs and Swarovski elements in its designs.
 Shoe Salon outlets have Holster shoes in their inventories.

 On 9 September 1971, Philippine Airlines expanded its Australian operations to Melbourne.
 Years later in 2013, two additional routes reaching three Australian cities are introduced.
 Manila-Darwin-Brisbane vice versa operates three times weekly while Manila-Darwin-Perth vice versa flies four times weekly.
 Both routes use Airbus A320 jets.
 Darwin and Perth are original destinations for PAL while Brisbane was last commenced in October 2010.

 Philippine companies in Australia

-International Container Terminal Services, Inc. (ICTSI) is in the line of work of business obtaining, improving, handling and working container ports and terminals worldwide.
-Since December 1987, ICTSI is a leading operator, innovator and pioneer in its field.
-After combining and reinforcing its foundation and leading operations at the Manila International Container Terminal in the Philippines, it commenced its international and domestic expansion initiative in 1994.
+International Container Terminal Services, Inc. (ICTSI) obtains, manages, and operates container ports and terminals worldwide.
+Founded in December 1987, ICTSI began to expand from its flagship operations at the Manila International Container Terminal to other domestic and international markets in 1994.

-ICTSI Ltd. manages its foreign counterparts.
-Aside from developing new port concessions, this subsidiary is also supervising operations on all acquired foreign terminals.
-Regional representatives are in Manila, Hong Kong, Miami, Sydney, Dubai and Cape.
-ICTSI is actively tracking a dynamic platform to gain new terminal concessions in Asia, Australia, the Indian Subcontinent, the Middle East, Africa, Europe and the Americas.
+As of 2016, ICTSI Ltd. manages operations on all acquired foreign terminals.
+It has regional representatives in Manila, Hong Kong, Miami, Sydney, Dubai and Cape Town, with plans to expand in Asia, Australia, the Indian Subcontinent, the Middle East, Africa, Europe and the Americas.

 Monde Nissin created the popular Filipino noodle brand Lucky Me! and other product lines in various food categories.
 In 2015, Monde Nissin (Australia) Pty.
 Ltd. company obtained Nudie Juice, a manufacturer, marketer and distributor of pure premium juices in Australia.
 Nudie originated in the kitchen of founder Tim Pethick who mixed different fruit juices and smoothies for his family.
 Nudie was started in 2003 and has soared as Australia's number one chilled juice brand in grocery stores and is one of the "top 20 most desired food and beverage brands in the Asia Pacific."
 Nudie also possess one of the leading coconut water brands in Australia.
 Monde Nissin Chief Nudie James Ajaka said, "This event is a great opportunity for us to work closely with the Monde Nissin group and capitalize on their extensive experience and presence in several Asian markets.
 We also look forward to working together to ensure the Nudie brand goes from strength to strength here in Australia."